jwsbck/gyroidos.github.io/index.md

 title: Overview
 ---

-# What is trust|me
+# What is GyroidOS

 - TOC
 {:toc}

+GyroidOS is a
-trust\|me abbreviates "trusted mobile equipment" and is a multi-arch OS-level virtualization solution with additional focus on platform security based on hardware features.
+multi-arch OS-level virtualization solution with additional focus on platform security based on hardware features.
 It aims to support certification processes according to certain industry